Chopin alveograph: Testing results

 The test is performed by slowly inflating the bubble and recording the pressure H (expressed in mm of water) vs. abscissa L (that is also expressed in millimeters, but in reality is just time from the start of the test in seconds converted into mm at a fixed rate of 5.5 mm/s).
 The correction coefficients are applied for compatibility with the earlier models.

-Originally, the following results were collected from the pressure graph: maximum overpressure (P), average abscissa to rupture (L), swelling index (G), confguration ratio (P/L) and deformation energy (W).
+Originally, the following results were collected from the pressure graph: maximum overpressure (P), average abscissa to rupture (L), swelling index (G), configuration ratio (P/L) and deformation energy (W).
 After the introduction of computerized processing, more parameters were added, like the elasticity index (Ie), and minimum and maximum of first derivative (Dmin/Dmax).
-Pressure curve was converted into the stress–strain curve, yielding the strain hardening index (SH) and the strength coefcient (K).
+Pressure curve was converted into the stress–strain curve, yielding the strain hardening index (SH) and the strength coefficient (K).

 Jødal & Larsen (2021) suggest that G, Dmax, SH and K are near-perfectly correlated to L, P, Ie and P respectively, thus the basic set of parameters obtained on the alveograph contains just six values: P, L, W, P/L, Ie and Dmin.

 The measurements are typically repeated multiple times and averaged.